epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 The cleaned data was saved in the `cleaned.csv` file for streamlined analysis.

-### Task 1: Present globally the data

-### Task 2: Feature Extraction for Name Analysis
+### 1. Feature Extraction for Name Analysis
-We aim to analyze gender and ethnicity, as they are the only two fixed character traits that remain independent of contextual factors such as the production country or movie genre.
-We examined the name characteristics by gender to justify the division of male and female for the rest of the analysis.
-We analysed several characteristics of the names :
+We extracted the followinf name characteristics:
+- Length, vowel and consonant counts
 - Structure :
-    - length using Python’s `len()` function
     - first and last letters
-    - vowel and consonant count using `pandas`
-    - n-gram (first test, will be done for P3)
+    - n-gram
-- Phonetics (P3, optional) using algorithms like Soundex or Metaphone to explore pronunciation patterns and trends related to names
+- Phonetics (Soundex)

 We proved significant differences in the structure of female/male names.

-**For P3 :** We'll add (using an external dataset: "Name_Ethnicity") an analysis on: Ethnicity.
-This aims to compare the origins of character names with the country of production of the movie and the roles assigned to these characters, revealing cultural patterns or contrasts in naming and characterization within films.
-We'll be looking for differences in structure and/or phonetic of name from different ethnicity.

-### Task 3: Understanding the Data
+### 2. Hypothesis Making
 To better understand the relationships between character names and movies, we started by looking at the data to identify patterns and formulate hypotheses.
 Our goal was to find trends in character features, such as the distribution of names across different movie genres, countries and ages.

-### Task 4: Study of Trends Between Name Characteristics and Character Features
+### 3. Study of Trends Between Name Characteristics and Character Features from the Dataset
-We identified statistically significant associations between names and movie genre/country.
+We identified statistically significant associations between certain names features and character features from the CMU Movie Summary Corpus Dataset (Genre, Age and Movie Genre).
+Then we created 3 models to link the Character Names to a Genre, Age and Movie Genre.

-We plan on identifying trends in the data, especially between name characteristics and character features.
-We will examine whether certain sounds are tied to specific genres or character roles and explore the influence of filming locations on name origins.
+### 4. Creating a Model from Name Ethnicity Dataset to predict the Origins of the Characters from the CMU Movie Summary Corpus Dataset
+We identified statistically significant associations between certain Names Characteristics and their Origin in the Name Ethnicity Dataset.
+Then we created and model to link the Character Names from the CMU Movie Summary Corpus Dataset to an Origin.

-### Task 5: Sentiment Analysis
+### 5. Sentimental Analysis to find Character Morality
-The goal is to analyze the connotations of character names and how they are linked to name characteristics.
-We will conduct sentiment analysis on sentences featuring these names, identifying structures and adjectives to determine if the names have positive, negative, or neutral connotations.
-Phonetic analysis of names will further explore whether phonetic traits (like name length or consonant count) correlate with specific roles, such as villains.
+We classified the Characters from the CMU Movie Summary Corpus Dataset as "Nice guys", "Bad guys" or "Neutral" with a Sentimental Analysis performed on the Movie Summaries.
+Then we created and model to link the Character Names to a Morality.

+### 6. Focus on Characteristics of "Bad guys" in American and Russian Movies

-### Task 6: Predictive Model & Generative List of Heroes/Villains
+### 7. Final Predictive Model
 We aim to develop a “Character ID” model that predicts the most likely characteristics of a movie character based on their first name.
-The model would generate a character profile, including attributes such as gender, ethnicity, age, movie genre and whether the character is a villain or hero.
+The model would generate a character profile, including these attributes : Gender, Age, Movie Genre, Origin and Morality

-### Task 7: Create Data Story
-Create the website.

 ## Organisation:
-- Luca: Task 6
+- Luca: Models and Plots
-- AInhoa: Task 2 and 4
+- Ainhoa: Statistics and Plots
-- Fanny: Task 5 and 7
+- Fanny: Sentimental Analysis and Website
-- Zacharie: Task 4 and 6
+- Zacharie: Models and Website
-- Amaury: Task 2 and 4
+- Amaury: Models and Final Predictive Model

-Can be rearanged if some Tasks are longer than others.

-## Proposed Timeline
-- *22.11.2023*: Task 1 to 3 completely done, work on Task 5
-- *29.11.2024*: Homework 2
-- *06.12.2023*: Task 4 done, start Task 6, finalize Task 5
-- *13.12.2023*: Task 6 and 7
-- *20.12.2023*: Deadline P3